Inqbus/somose/README.md

 nighttime, based on moisture levels.

-#### Drain in intervals
+#### Watering in intervals

-If you have well drained plants e.g. Tomatoes watering in intervals is a good strategie: Watering for 30 secs.
+If you have well drained plants e.g. Tomatoes then watering in intervals is a good strategie: Watering for 30 secs.
 Two minutes Waiting.
 Repeat.
 Too much water will only be drained away and you are loosing water.
+In our green house the evaporation is so strong that the soil is quite dry when the watering start.
+So the soil needs some time to smell and then to be able to contain (more) water.
 Water in Europe is becoming a crucial resource due to climate change.
 The evaporation rate increases 8% per degree Celsius.
 And here in Germany we have 1.6 degrees warming already.

-I hope that SoMoSe will help us all to cope with the water shortage.
+I hope that SoMoSe will help us all to cope with the water shortage due to climate change.